PeteJames21/sorting_algorithms/README.md

 Lists the best, average, and worst case big O notation of the Bubble sort algorithm, respectively.

 ## 1-insertion_sort_list.c
-Write a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm
+Defines a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm

 ## 1-0
 Lists the best, average, and worst case big O notation of the Insertion sort algorithm, respectively.